Open-Transactions/protocol-docs/content/DocumentTypes.md

 # Document Type

-The structure and meaning of the messages exchanged between client and Notary is described by _Document Types_.
+The structure and meaning of the messages exchanged between Client and Notary is described by _Document Types_.

 A document type consists of

 * A list of attributes and their data types.
 * A list of sub-elements with attributes and content.
+A sub-element can be document or contain a document that is described by a document type.

 # Example